hmdc/ondemand-loop-deployment/README.md

 This repository:

-- Runs GitHub Actions to coordinate builds.
+- Runs GitHub Actions to coordinate builds and deploy GitHub pages.
 - Prepares the application with FASRC-specific configs.
 - Publishes artifacts by pushing to appropriate deployment branches.
 - **Does not deploy**—deployment is handled externally (e.g., via Puppet).